IN THIS SECTION:

 The working holiday maker program assists industries like agriculture by allowing a second visa to be granted if the person worked in specific work in regional Australia.

-To help farmers access overseas workers and understand the visas required, the NFF has an Immigration Liaison Officer, Satinder Pasricha, on secondment from the Department of Immigration and Citizenship.
+To help farmers access overseas workers and understand the visas required, the NFF has an Immigration Liaison Officer, Satinder Pasricha, on secondment from the Department of Immigration and Border Protection.

 For more on the NFF's position regarding overseas workers and skilled migration, view our recent submissions.